TheChymera/chymeric_tutorials/source/_posts/2014-10-18-how-to-read-science-news.markdown

 ##Where do Science News Come from?
 Unsurprisingly, science news originate with scientists.
 Members of the scientific community publish new findings in specialized periodicals called [scientific journals](http://en.wikipedia.org/wiki/Scientific_journal).
-The reasons why the public does not directly read this primary scientific literature are twofold: the articles are often laden with difficult jargon, and in fact most of these articles are inaccessible to the public in the first place (the latter of these two phenomena being duly combated by the [open access movement](http://whoneedsaccess.org/)).
+The reasons why the public does not directly read these journals are twofold: the articles are often laden with difficult jargon, and most of these articles are in facht inaccessible to the public in the first place (the latter of these two phenomena being duly combated by the [open access movement](http://whoneedsaccess.org/)).

-One of the many detrimental effects of closed-circuit publishing is that *both* journalists *and* the broad public are certain to not be able to read the actual research.
+One of the many detrimental effects of such closed-circuit publishing is that *both* journalists *and* the broad public are certain to not be able to read the actual research.
 Thus forms an abstruse system that *both* precludes journalistic competence and transparency *and* hinders public review.
 In practice this translates into two licenses for pop-science journalists:

-* To sell reporting which is not theirs (*how else would the public read these already-reported findings?* )
+* To sell reporting which is not theirs (*how would one read the original published reports?* )
 * To distort and to fabricate (*who would check the facts? who could check the facts?* )

-While cases where journalists completely fabricate a scientific finding are not unheard of, most often they base their reporting on press releases of univeristies or institutes, or on abstracts openy published by scientific journals.
+While cases where journalists completely fabricate a scientific finding are not unheard of, most often they base their reporting on any of the following sources of information:

+* Interviews (needless to say - very rarely)
-On occasion they might try to contact the actual researcher via email to ask some questions (which is duly rebranded as “*lead researcher NAME tells MAGAZINE ...*”).
+* Emails sent to researchers to ask some question (duly portrayed as interviews in their writing: “*lead researcher NAME tells MAGAZINE ...*”)
+* Press releases from univeristies or institutes
+* Abstracts openy published by scientific journals
+* Other tangential pop-science articles
+* Immagination or vague recollection

-So, while you might believe that science journalists translate dense information from primary sources while keeping things accurate for your convenience, the science news you actually read are but superficially rehashed summaries of simplified reports from elsewhere.
+So, while you might believe that science journalists translate dense information from primary sources while keeping things accurate for your convenience; the science news you actually read are but superficially (and perhaps repeatedly) rehashed summaries of reports simplified elsewhere by other people.
+This is where science *news* actually comes from.

 ##Why Does One Read Pop-Science?